-Gerard Leever already knew he wanted to become a comics artist, when he was nine years old.
-He worked in a comic shop in Bussum (Wammes), where he met the legendary Flip Fermin (the brother of the owner), who gave him his first lessons in drawing comics.
-His first comic during this period was 'Superhobo', a character scripted by Fermin that later reappeared in the "Pincet" series.
-After school, he went into the army, where he kept a drawn diary - a first version of his famous 'Gleever's Dagboek'.
+Gerard Leever, who was born in Naarden, already knew he wanted to become a comic artist when he was nine years old.
+He worked in comic shop Wammes in Bussum, when he met the legendary Flip Fermin, who was the brother of the owner.
+Fermin gave him his first lessons in drawing comics.
+His first effort during this period was 'Superhobo', a character scripted by Fermin, which later reappeared in Leever's contribution to the "Pincet" series by De Plaatjesmakers.
+After school, he fulfilled his military service in Germany, during which he kept a drawn diary - the first version of his famous 'Gleever's Dagboek'.